 Richardson is also a visual artist whose mixed-media appliqué art quilts have been featured in several museum exhibitions, beginning with a solo show of 19 works in 2008 at Troy University’s Rosa Parks Museum.
-In 2013, Richardson served as the invited speaker at the Rosa Parks Museum’s gala 100th birthday celebration of Rosa Parks.
+In 2013, Richardson served as the keynote speaker at the Rosa Parks Museum’s gala 100th birthday celebration of Rosa Parks.
 Richardson’s second solo art quilt exhibition there in 2015, “Portraits II: From Montgomery to Paris,” included 60 quilts, paid tribute to the 50th anniversary of the Selma-to-Montgomery March and the 60th anniversary of the Montgomery Bus Boycott, and was dedicated to the memories of her grandparents, Joe Richardson and Emma Lou Jenkins Richardson.
-Richardson’s quilts are the subject of a chapter in Patricia A. Turner’s Crafted Lives: Stories and Studies of African American Quilters (2009), the subject of the short film by Anne Crémieux and Géraldine Chouard entitled A Portrait of the Artist (2008) and are featured in Lauren Cross’s film The Skin Quilt Project (2010).
+Richardson’s quilts are the subject of a chapter in Patricia A. Turner’s Crafted Lives: Stories and Studies of African American Quilters (2009), the subject of the short film by Anne Crémieux and Géraldine Chouard entitled A Portrait of the Artist (2008) and are featured in Lauren Cross’s film The Skin Quilt Project (2010), a 2010 selection of the International Black Women’s Film Festival.
+Images of her art quilts have been published in catalogs and books and have illustrated articles in journals such as TransAtlantica and Transition.
 In January of 2009, Richardson was invited to Paris as a “Cultural Envoy” by the U.S. Embassy in France, a trip facilitated through a grant from the U.S. Department of State in tandem with the national exhibition “Un Patchwork de Cultures,” and honored with a talk, reception, exhibition and film screening at the U.S. Ambassador’s Residence in the city.